 Haze% is a ratio of the amount of light scattered relative to the total light transmitted through a transparent sample.
-When our software reports Haze% > 30 if the sample scattering ratio of diffuse to total transmission is higher than this.
+When our software reports Haze% > 30 if the sample scattering ratio of diffuse to total transmittance is higher than this.

 ASTM D1003 only addresses Haze% up to 30% because the intention of the method was to quantify slight scattering in near clear, transparent samples similar to air for solids or water for liquids.
 When your measured Haze% value is above 30, your sample is no longer “transparent’.
 Your sample visually looks “milky” and is entering the category of “translucent”, where scattering is characteristic of the medium.

 Your options for measurements of Haze% > 30 are:

 - Cut your sample path length significantly and measure Haze% below 30 per ASTM D1003.

 - As long as you can clearly separate a sample of “good appearance quality”, say Haze% = 40, from a sample judged to be “bad appearance quality” (say Haze% = 50), your Haze% measurement > 30, while the sample range does not strictly conform to ASTM D1003, the application does work effectively in quantifying sample scattering and is acceptable for use.